james-b-yu/font-tool/README.md

 Font Tool indexes loaded fonts into a database file `fonts` which is stored relative to the executable.
 The `fonts` file allows for the programme to automatically re-load previously-loaded fonts upon startup, further increasing the user's productivity if parallelisation was not enough.
 Of course, this means that Font Tool is partially dependant on a database file to operate as smoothly as possible (see Why Not?).

 ## Who?
 Font Tool is developed by a humble 15-year-old enduring the endless, excrutiating struggle of exam preparation.
-Due to the small nature of the project, I have no intentions of learning how to manually use a build system: compilation takes place through the use of scripts in _shell script_ which call the _MSVC_ compiler.
+Due to the small nature of the project, compilation takes place through the use of scripts in _shell script_ which call the _MSVC_ compiler.
 This, of course, is unlike the programme itself, in that it is very <i>un</i>portable.
 Please feel free to fork this project, convert it to use a makefile instead, and request to pull.

 ## Why Not?
 Font Tool is no font manager.
 Font managers include <a href="https://www.neuber.com/typograph/">Typograf</a> and <a href="http://www.xiles.net/">nexusfont</a>, which allow for much more control over already-installed and external fonts.
 Of course, this leads to a larger executable footprint and a greater difficulty of use, as well as bloaty features not useful for people who simply want to use fonts.

 Font Tool is _dumb_!
 Error handling and font organisation are of minimal existance.
 The only way the programme attempts to group fonts is by their folder (if they were added as part of a folder), or whether the font is unable to be loaded.
 Furthermore, fonts are displayed by their filename, and the software makes no attempt to provide information to do with font contents: no previews, no display of font name, no display of font weight, etc. However, this allows the programme to be as lightweight as possible, and to minimise the amount of time required for use, maximising the time the user actually uses the loaded fonts.

 Font Tool is _buggy_!
 Of course, it is created only by a school kid.
-I am still recieving `segmentation fault`s even after months of development.
+There are still many ways to achieve `segmentation fault`s even after months of development.
 Please feel free to debug and fix these issues!

 ## Code
 Font Tool is developed in <a href="https://isocpp.org/">C++</a> and C++ only.
 It relies on <a href="https://www.wxwidgets.org/">WxWidgets</a> to provide it's GUI, <a href="http://www.boost.org/">boost</a> for high-level filesystem functions, <a href="https://curl.haxx.se/">curl</a> to download updates, and <a href="https://www.threadingbuildingblocks.org/">Intel TBB</a> for concurrent vectors.
 As you can see, the code virtually crying for optimisation.

 Compilation is through the use of a compile script.
 It is run in a _bash_ shell and calls the Microsoft Visual C++ Compiler.
 Inspect the `compile` script and adapt it to explore how to compile it on your machine.

+There is a German translation of the programme too.
+It is in broken German.
+It can be compiled by defining `LANG=1` to the preprocessor.
+Please see `locale.cpp` to help fix all the errors in translation.